 Over seven million Aeron chairs have been sold worldwide.

-Three nicked and scratched ones from the shoot are still in service at RASIKAS World Headquarters.
+Three, nicked and scratched from the film shoot, are still in service at Rasikas headquarters.